Kate Hudson’s Opinion Of Online Dating: ‘It’s Weird’

 During an appearance on Friday’s episode of The Ellen DeGeneres Show, Kate Hudson opened up about her opinion of online dating.

-The 37-year-old actress explained that while she knew a lot of celebrities were really into online dating – it wasn’t something she could see herself doing.
+The 37-year-old actress explained that while she knew a lot of celebrities were really into online dating, it wasn’t something she could see herself doing.
 Hudson claimed she “can’t imagine” giving an online dating website or dating app a try.
 The actress reveals that she would rather have a guy come up to her in person and drum up a conversation with her.

 “I think, why don’t you just meet a guy at Starbucks?
 Why doesn’t a guy have the guts to just go up and say, ‘Hey, I’m so-and-so.
 How ’bout we hang out?’
 Maybe I’m old school.”